Fusing Higher-order Features in Graph Neural Networks for Skeleton-based Action Recognition: Introduction

 \section{Introduction}

-Action recognition is a long-standing problem in neural networks and learning systems.
-It has many useful real-world applications such as smart video surveillance, human-computer interaction, sports analysis, and health care~\cite{ma2017walking}.
-Compared to the use of conventional RGB-based models~\cite{lei_iccv19}, skeleton-based action recognition methods are more robust to background information and easier to process, attracting increasing attention~\cite{shi2019skeleton} in the community.
-Moreover, mobile devices such as Kinect V2 and the new Azure Kinect for human pose estimation are readily available with decreasing cost, which increases the suitability of skeleton sequences for use in real-time action recognition.
+Skeleton-based action recognition is more robust to background information and easier to process, attracting increasing attention~\cite{shi2019skeleton} in the community.
+Recently, deep graph neural networks fuel the recent surge of accuracy for skeleton-based action recognition~\cite{yan2018spatial}.
+By leveraging graph neural networks, action recognizers more thoroughly extract the topological information within the skeleton sequences.

-In recent skeleton-based action recognition work, skeletons are treated as graphs, with each vertex representing a body joint and each edge a bone.
+To make graph neural networks applicable for skeleton-based action recognition, skeletons are treated as graphs, with each vertex representing a body joint and each edge a bone.
 Initially, only first-order features were employed, representing the coordinates of the joints~\cite{yan2018spatial}.
 Subsequently, \cite{shi2019two} introduced a second-order feature: each bone is expressed as the vector difference between one joint's coordinate and that of its nearest neighbor in the direction of the body center.
-Their experiments show that these second-order features improve recognition accuracy.
+Their experiments show that these second-order features improve the recognition accuracy of skeleton-based action recognizers.